-6. Graduate Residence Coordinators (GRCs)
+7. Graduate Residence Coordinators (GRCs)

-Included on the staffs of each residence area are GRCs.
+Included on the staffs of each residence area and within the Office of Student Conduct are GRCs.
 GRCs are full-time graduate students who assist with all aspects of residence hall management, including adjudication of violations of the Code of Conduct.

-7. University Employees
+8. University Employees

-There are faculty, staff, and administrators across the University and within the Division for Student Development who serve as hearing officers.
+There are faculty, staff, and administrators across the University and within the Division for Student Development who serve as hearing officers and appellate officers.
 These professionals are trained in student conduct adjudication by the Director of Student Conduct and Assistant Director of Student Conduct or designee.